coin-or/coin-or.github.io/pages/user/user_introduction.md

 {% include note.html content="If you've landed here, you're probably just getting started with COIN-OR.
 This documentation provides an overview of the projects and how to work with them.
 Individual projects may have their own documentation." %}

-The COIN-OR Optimization Suite is a collection of interoperable open source solvers from the respository of open source software maintained by the COIN-OR Foundation.
+The COIN-OR Optimization Suite is a collection of interoperable open source solvers from the repository of open source software maintained by the COIN-OR Foundation.
 It consists of the following projects.

  * [CoinUtils](https://github.com/coin-or/CoinUtils) (COIN-OR utility library)